aabbtree77/schatzhauser/docs/architecture.md

 ## More about Middleware (Guards)

 This is the code which runs inside a handler before business logic.
 It is **stateless, synchronous, and in-memory**.
-To chain/execute them in sequence we put them under a common type `protect.Guard`:
+To chain/execute them in sequence we put them under a common type `guards.Guard`:

 ```go
 type Guard interface {